brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 What I should have done is stuck with a surface mount USB micro B connector, kept the traces short, and moved the connector near the RP2040.
 Specifically I'm thinking next to the lower left ground terminal.
 - LTC7871 SDO pin requires an external pull up resistor (open drain output).
 Missed that line in the datasheet.
 - Control of the RUN pin is entirely incorrect.
 Needs to be a single mosfet that pulls the RUN line low while an external resistor pulls it high to 5V.
 Default 5V pull up NOT on the V5 LTC Pin because that doesn't turn on until the RUN pin is high.
+This **MUST** always allow the the LTC to free run so that a sudden reset of the RP2040 doesn't cause a glitch in the power.
+It's expected that the BMS will provide the required power isolation from this converter before allowing charge to flow.

 # Assembly Steps (Worked Well)
 - There was so much thermal mass with the copper pours that I needed a hot plate to do all the initial placement and rework.
 Was truly beautiful.
 Next